Spanish National Cancer Research Centre

 The National Centre for Cancer Research (Centro Nacional de Investigaciones Oncológicas, CNIO) is a Spanish research institute.

-The Centre is situated on the campus of the Carlos III Health Institute in Madrid.
+The centre is situated on the campus of the Carlos III Health Institute in Madrid.

-María Blasco Marhuenda has been the director since 2011.
+The current director of the center is the biologist Fernando Peláez.

 History

 The Research Center was founded in 1998 as an extension of the Carlos III Health Institute.
-In 2011, the Spanish Ministry of Science and Innovation granted it the Severo Ochoa Excellence Center distinction, giving the Center the status as one of the foremost research centers in Spain.
-This award was extended in 2015 and will remain active until 2019.
+In 2011, the Spanish Ministry of Science and Innovation granted it the Severo Ochoa Excellence Center distinction, giving the center the status as one of the foremost research centers in Spain.
+This award was extended in 2015.

+Among the prominent scientists who have passed through the center are: